March is National Nutrition Month!

 - Color you plate with fruits and vegetables: Make half your plate vegetables and fruits.
 These foods add vitamins, minerals, and fiber with minimal calories.
 Vegetables contain the least amount of calories per servings of all food groups and therefore are a great choice to fill up on and add bulk to your plate.

 - Watch portion sizes: Every now and again it’s good to pull out the measuring cups and re-assess your portion sizes.
 Use smaller plates, bowls and glasses to help keep portions under control.
 Fill half of your plate with vegetables, one forth with lean protein and the other forth with whole grain starches.

-- Get to know the food label: The Nutrition fact label is your guide to making the most nutrient rich choices while staying within your daily calorie budget.
-Take the time to learn about the label or seek one of our RD’s to help guide you on interrupting these numbers.
+- Get to know the food label: The Nutrition Fact Label is your guide to making the most nutrient rich choices while staying within your daily calorie budget.
+Take the time to learn about the label or seek out one of our Registered Dietitians to help guide you on interpreting these numbers.

 - Get cooking: Cooking at home can be healthy, rewarding and cost-effective.
 It can be simple, quick and healthy with semi-homemade ingredients that are significantly lower in calories than eating out.
 Pre-planning for the week’s meals will allow for ease when deciding what to cook when you get home and ensuing that the ingredients are in the house.

 - Bring your lunch: If you are able to bring your lunch to work instead of getting fast food or eating out at restaurants you will save a significant amount of total calories, fat and sodium per day.

 - Drink more water: Our bodies depend on water to regulate temperature, transport nutrients and oxygen to the cells, carry away waste products and more.
 For generally healthy people the Dietary Reference Intakes recommend a total daily beverage intake of 13 cups for men and 9 cups for women